Many Role Playing Games

 - Cloe Walsh's stage in No More Heroes 2: Desperate Struggle.
 Right from the start, you are encouraged to hide from the stage's spotlights and guards, but getting caught only means that you have to fight all the guards instead and they each go down in 2-3 hits.
 Plus, the poorly implemented stealth mechanics make it far more difficult not to get caught.
 On Bitter difficulty though, the guards are much stronger, so stealth is encouraged.

 - Averted in the first four Quest for Glory games, where playing as the Thief class often means you can sneak past or trick your way through every combat in the game.
-Played entirely straight in the fifth, where most of the tasks involve killing monsters/notable bad guys.
+With the fifth game, stealth won't work with the tasks that involve killing monsters/notable bad guys, but you can still safely sneak past or knock out most of the outer guards without worry about sandwiching.

 - Deadly Premonition allows the player character, York, to hold his breath.
 Somehow, this makes him invisible to the zombie-ghost-like enemies.
 However, he can't do it for long and he slows down to a crawl while walking that way, so there is practically no situation that calls for you to sneak past an enemy you'd be better off just killing.